PlayStation (console): Models

 The PlayStation went through a number of variants during its production run.
 Externally, the most notable change was the gradual reduction in the number of external connectors from the rear of the unit.
 This started with the original Japanese launch units; the SCPH-1000, released on 3 December 1994, was the only model that had an S-Video port, as it was removed from the next model.
 Subsequent models saw a reduction in number of parallel ports, with the final version only retaining one serial port.

 Sony marketed a development kit for amateur developers known as the Net Yaroze (meaning "Let's do it together" in Japanese).
 It was launched in June 1996 in Japan, and following public interest, was released the next year in other countries.
 The Net Yaroze allowed hobbyists to create their own games and upload them via an online forum run by Sony.
 The console was only available to buy through an ordering service and with the necessary documentation and software to program PlayStation games and applications through C programming compilers.

 PS One

-On 7 July 2000, Sony released the PS One (stylised as PS one), a smaller, redesigned version of the original PlayStation.
+On 7 July 2000, Sony released the PS One (stylised as "PS one" or "PSone"), a smaller, redesigned version of the original PlayStation.
 It was the highest-selling console through the end of the year, outselling all other consoles—including the PlayStation 2.
 In 2002, Sony released a 5 in LCD screen add-on for the PS One, referred to as the "Combo pack".
 It also included a car cigarette lighter adaptor adding an extra layer of portability.
 Production of the LCD "Combo Pack" ceased in 2004, when the popularity of the PlayStation began to wane in markets outside Japan.
 A total of 28.15 million PS One units had been sold by the time it was discontinued in March 2006.